Myanmar units of measurement

-The traditional Burmese units of measurement were a system of measurement used in Myanmar.
+The traditional Burmese units of measurement is a system of measurement used in Myanmar.

 Myanmar was one of three countries that had not adopted the International System of Units (SI) metric system as their official system of weights and measures according to the 2010 CIA Factbook.
-However, in June 2011, U Kyaw Htoo from the Myanmar government's Ministry of Commerce began discussing proposals to reform the measurement system in Burma and adopt the kilogram for domestic trade, reasoning that this would simplify foreign trade which it conducts exclusively in metric; and in October 2013, Pwint San, Deputy Minister for Commerce, announced that the country was preparing to adopt the metric system.
+However, in June 2011, U Kyaw Htoo from the Myanmar government's Ministry of Commerce began discussing proposals to reform the measurement system in Myanmar and adopt the kilogram for domestic trade, reasoning that this would simplify foreign trade which it conducts exclusively in metric; and in October 2013, Pwint San, Deputy Minister for Commerce, announced that the country was preparing to adopt the metric system.

-As of 2006, Myanmar government web pages in English used imperial and metric units inconsistently.
-For instance, the Ministry of Construction used miles to describe the length of roads and square feet for the size of houses, but square kilometres for the total land area of new town developments in Yangon City.
-As of 2010 the Ministry of Agriculture used acres for land areas.
-As of 2009 the Ministry of Foreign Affairs used kilometres (with mile equivalents in parentheses) to describe the dimensions of the country.
+As of 2008, the traditional unit of measurement, 'basket', remains widely used in Myanmar's agriculture production.